Geospatial Data Science in Python

 # NOTE: y coordinate system is in descending order!

-= ds.sel(x=slice(xmin, xmax), y=slice(ymax, ymin)) subset
+subset = ds.sel(x=slice(xmin, xmax), y=slice(ymax, ymin))

 subset